 C macros use a call by name parameter passing; a call to the macro replaces the macro by the body of the macro.
 This is called macro expansion.
 Macro expansion is applied to the program source text and amounts to the substitution of the formal parameters with the actual parameter expressions.
 Formal parameters are often parenthesized to avoid syntax issues after the expansion.
 Call by name parameter passing reevaluates the actual parameter expression each time the formal parameter is read.

-Paragraph about the violation of the keyword “restrict”
+C11 introduced the restrict keyword.
+This may be applied to function pointer parameters.
+Where a function has two or more pointer parameters marked with restrict, the programmer is telling the compiler that the function will never be called with arrays that have overlapping storage.
+This allows the compiler to make use of optimizations that may lead to incorrect results if the arrays do overlap, e.g. a copy function like strncpy that copies a fixed number of characters from a source string to a target.
+If the target overlaps the source, the result depends upon whether the copying was performed from the start of the string to the end or vice versa.
+Conversely, where a library function is declared with restrict parameters, the programmer is being told never to call it with arrays that overlap.
+There is no compile or run-time check that the parameter arrays are actually non-overlapping, so caution should be taken when using functions with restrict parameters.

 6.32.2 Guidance to language users